-The way it works, is that one needs to do a (general) Massage Therapy study, which depending on the US state usually takes between 500 and 750 hours of study.
-In these programs, one learns about anatomy, business, ethics, and so on, and about the theory and practice of a variety of massage modalities (sometimes only Western, sometimes a mix of Western and Oriental massage and bodywork modalities).
+The way it works, is that one needs to do a (general) massage therapy college training, which depending on the US state usually takes between 500 and 1,000 hours of study.
+In these programs, one learns about anatomy, phusiology, business, ethics, and so on, and about the theory and practice of a variety of massage modalities (sometimes only Western, sometimes a mix of Western and Oriental massage and bodywork modalities).
 One can then become a so-called Licensed Massage Therapist (LMT).

 Well, anybody with the appropriate qualifications (for instance someone who has had a teacher training in Thai Massage) can certify your Thai Massage course.
 The certificate has more value when the Thai Massage teacher or school has been accredited by, for instance, the NCBTMB.

-Licensing however, is done by a local government body that (following a set of rules and laws depending on the US State) acknowledges your Massage Therapy Training school.
-If Thai Massage was part of your Massage Therapy program, that will automatically qualify you, else, you will need to take a separate acknowledged Continuing Education (CE) course or workshop.
+As stated above already, licensing is done by a local government body that (following a set of rules and laws depending on the US State) acknowledges (has accredited) your Massage Therapy Training school.
+If Thai Massage was part of your Massage Therapy program, that will automatically qualify you to practice Thai Massage, else, you will need to take a separate acknowledged Continuing Education (CE) course or workshop.

 Note that not all states in the USA require licensing (yet) to practice massage or massage therapy.
-Also, one can, in some states, avoid problems by offering Thai Bodywork and not Thai Massage.
-Anyway, always first check local regulations and laws if you want to start practitioning Thai Massage, Thai Healing Arts, Thai Bodywork, or whatever you name your practice.
+Also, one can, in some states, avoid problems by offering Thai Bodywork and not Thai Massage, because “massage” or “masseur” is often a legally protected label.
+Anyway, always first check out local regulations and laws if you want to start practitioning Thai Massage, Thai Healing Arts, Thai Bodywork, or whatever you name your practice.